-More Details: We are always looking for bright, excited, curious, and motivated Ph.D. students to join the Dowling Lab.
+More Details: We seek bright, excited, curious, and motivated Ph.D. students to join the Dowling Lab.
 Our research is highly interdisciplinary and collaborative.
 Students with research experience in computing, applied statistics, machine learning, chemical engineering, or related fields are strongly encouraged to consider joining our lab.
-The Notre Dame CBE program waives the application fee for U.S. citizens/permanent residence or those holding a degree from a U.S. institution.
-Learn more about the Chemical and Biomolecular Engineering Ph.D. program here: https://cbe.nd.edu/graduate-program
+The Notre Dame CBE program waives the application fee for U.S. citizens and permanent residents or those holding a degree from a U.S. institution.
+Learn more about the Chemical and Biomolecular Engineering Ph.D. program here: https://cbe.nd.edu/graduate/phd-in-chemical-engineering/

-Our program, like many chemical engineering departments across the U.S., does not directly admit students to individual research labs under normal circumstances.
+Like many chemical engineering departments across the U.S., our program does not directly admit students to individual research labs under normal circumstances.
 (Please email Prof. Dowling if you have external funding, want to transfer from another graduate program, or are in some other special circumstance.)
-During each fall, new Ph.D. students attend research talks, read research articles, and meet with faculty and senior graduate students to learn more the CBE research at Notre Dame.
-Then, in late fall, each new Ph.D. student sends their advisor preferences to the department chair, who in consultation with the faculty, assigns each Ph.D. student to a research lab.
+During each fall, new Ph.D. students attend research talks, read research articles, and meet with faculty and senior graduate students to learn more about the CBE research at Notre Dame.
+Then, in late fall, each new Ph.D. student sends their advisor preferences to the department chair, who assigns each Ph.D. student to a research lab in consultation with the faculty.

 How to Apply: Apply to the Chemical and Biomolecular Engineering Ph.D. program here: https://gradconnect.nd.edu/apply/

 Prof. Dowling has served on the CBE Graduate Admissions Committee for a few years.
 Here are some tips on creating an excellent graduate school application:

 Identify two to four research-active professors you would like to work with at Notre Dame in Chemical and Biomolecular Engineering.
-Please note that my colleagues and I all receive many emails from prospective students.
+Please note that my colleagues and I receive many emails from prospective students.
 You may not receive a response from everyone you contact.
-In the application, there is a specific place to list the faculty you are interested in working with.
+The application has a specific place to list the faculty you are interested in working with.
 (You do NOT need to contact any faculty for permission to list them in your application.)
-Then, in the personal statement of the application, please explain your choices as part of your overall career plans.
+Then, in your personal statement, please explain your choices as part of your overall career plans.